Last Updated on

-Having a black-only color scheme, it looks simpler (read graceful) than most of the headset around us.
+Having a black-only color scheme, it looks simpler (read elegant) than most of the other headsets around us.
 Its Over-the-ear cups and headband have extra padding, with earcups having premium leatherette too.

-These leatherette earcups, along with flexible steel headband, make g pro super comfortable to wear and I didn't felt (during the time I had it) any discomfort wearing this headset.
+These leatherette earcups, along with flexible steel headband, make G Pro super comfortable to wear.

 In its left earcup, there's a detachable and flexible mic.